gloriabenoit/DNAnexus-GWAS/docs/input.md

 We could use our phenotype extraction algorithm, but for some reason, it is not working.
 Therefore, we will use another script.

 We will use 20 variables as covariates: the first 18 PCA components, the sex ([31](https://biobank.ndph.ox.ac.uk/ukb/field.cgi?id=31)) and the age ([21003](https://biobank.ndph.ox.ac.uk/ukb/field.cgi?id=21003)) of individuals.
 However, you can extract whatever you want as covariates.

+More information on covariates files formatting can be found [here](https://www.cog-genomics.org/plink/2.0/input#covar) for PLINK2 and [here](https://rgcgithub.github.io/regenie/options/#covariate-file-format) for regenie.

 ```bash
 record_id="<record-id>"